 In terms of principles, you need to be aware of what you are going to do in any situation, so be proactive and not reactive.
 Things go badly wrong in classrooms when the adults react rather than think and then respond.
 You need to be consistent and fair.

 How many of us remember a teacher who showed favouritism?

-You need to be clear in what you are asking, don’t assume children know the rules of school, as they can be very different to rules at home.
+You need to be clear in what you are asking, don’t assume pupils know the rules of school, as they can be very different to rules at home.
 For example, I used to read to my children as they sat on a sofa with me – I didn’t get them to sit on the floor and hold the book up.
-Walking in a line doesn’t come naturally to anyone, so don’t expect children to get it.
+Walking in a line doesn’t come naturally to anyone, so don’t expect pupils to get it.

 Interestingly the best teachers are those who are fair but strict.
-Children need to know you are in charge but also treating everyone fairly.
+Pupils need to know you are in charge but also treating everyone fairly.
 Being fair means that rather than moaning, you need to listen to yourself and check that you are being positive.
 The rule is that you should be saying 6 positive things to every 1 negative thing.
 Do you manage that?
-It means that you must never say to a child ‘I am sick of you’, because there is no room for that person to change.
-But if you say ‘I really like you but I don’t like some of your behaviour’, then the child has the chance to change.
-Being fair means giving children the choice to do the right thing.
+It means that you must never say to a pupil ‘I am sick of you’, because there is no room for that person to change.
+But if you say ‘I really like you but I don’t like some of your behaviour’, then the pupil has the chance to change.
+Being fair means giving pupils the choice to do the right thing.
 So bringing in the language of choice is a powerful tool.